ARCA Menards Series: Specifications

-Championship results
+Seasons

 Tim Steele during the Pocono ARCA race June 1996.
 Steele would win the championship that year.

 10-time champion Frank Kimmel in his Menards/Ansell Toyota Camry in 2013.

 Below is the list of all-time ARCA Racing Series champions, along with the Rookie of the Year and Bill France Four Crown award winners.

 The Rookie of the Year award – currently sponsored by Scott Paper Company – is given to the rookie that scores the most points at the end of the season.
 Winners have included future NASCAR drivers Benny Parsons, Davey Allison, Jeremy Mayfield, Michael McDowell, and Parker Kligerman.

 The Bill France Four Crown award, inaugurated in 1984, is a prize given to the driver with the most points at four specific events, combining dirt ovals, short ovals, superspeedways and road courses.
 The award was known as the Bill France Triple Crown prior to 2009, when the road course component was added to the competition.
 Future Winston Cup Series star Davey Allison won the first Four Crown.
 Frank Kimmel is the top Bill France Four Crown winner with seven titles.

 Other awards include the Superspeedway Challenge (Owners only), the Short Track Challenge (Drivers only), the Pole Award (most poles), the Marcum Award, the ARCA Motorsports Media Award, the Bob Loga Memorial Scholarship, the Spirit Award, Most Popular Driver Award, Most Improved Driver, and Engine Mechanic of the Year.